When we are overwhelmed by emotion

 If, when those feelings come up for us, they are met with rejection, denial, and fear; they are not getting acceptance so healing doesn’t happen.
 When they are acknowledged, welcomed, and embraced, their energy dissipates and we are at peace.

-2 thoughts on “When we are overwhelmed by emotion
+2 responses to “When we are overwhelmed by emotion”

 Hi Mark.
 Good to hear from you.